slord399/MonitoRSS/README.md

 Images are automatically built and pushed to Docker Hub on every commit to the `main` branch, so there is technically no need to pull the latest files in.
 To update your local instance:

 1. Make a backup of your MongoDB data just in case since data migrations may occur
-2. Set restart policy of following containers to "no" and restart machine.
+2. Set restart policy of following containers to "no".
 ```
 docker update --restart=no monitorss-prod-monolith-1
 docker update --restart=no monitorss-prod-bot-presence-service-1